sandstroms/Most-Starred-JS/README.md

 # Most-Starred-JS
 A Visualization of the most-starred JavaScript projects on GitHub using GitHub's APIs.
-Based on a template from Eric Matthes "Python Crash Course"
+Adapted from a template in Eric Matthes "Python Crash Course"